rampalliprakhar/CS-Codes/README.md

 # Java
-This repository contains previous Java code for CS
+This repository contains previous codes for CS